php-cache/documentation/docs/introduction.md

 * Redis

 The steps to create a pool varies from pool to pool.
 Look at the pool's repository to see how to create it.
-Generally you create an connection to a cache implementation and then give it to the pool.
+Generally you create a connection to a cache implementation and then give it to the pool.
 See a Memcached example:

 ```php